brinybeach/TinyWebServer/README.md

 then invokes the handler on the HttpRequest which returns a HttpResponse object to which rules are applied before it is written to the OutputStream.

+There are several settings that can be modified such as the thread pool size, the listening socket port and timeout, and the root directory.
+The settings are stored in a file named server.properties and loaded using the HttpServerConfig class.

 The JavaDoc for the TinyWebServer can be found at &lt;project dir&gt;/docs/index.html.

 ### How do I get set up? ###